 In choosing avoidance and mitigation mechanisms, organizations should consult the language-dependent documents of the ISO/IEC 24772 series applicable to their chosen programming language(s), such as ISO/IEC TR 24772-2 for Ada[19] and ISO/IEC TR 24772-3 for C.[20]

-Tool vendors that follow this document provide tools that diagnose the vulnerabilities described in this document to their users whose vulnerabilities cannot be diagnosed by other tools, such as the compiler.
+Tool vendors that follow this document provide tools that diagnose the vulnerabilities described in this document.

 Programmers and software designers that follow this document adopt the architectural and coding guidelines of their organization and choose appropriate mitigation techniques when a vulnerability is not avoidable.